kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

 The condition is meant to be used to check for completion of a triggered eviction with:

     kubectl wait --for=condition=EvictionInProgress=false DeviceTaintRule/my-taint-rule

+Users relying on this need to be aware of the potential race between scheduler and controller observing the new taint at different times, which can lead to pods still being scheduled at a time when the controller thinks that there are none which need to be evicted and thus sets this condition to `False`.
+This race can be made less likely to go wrong by setting this condition only after a certain time in the range of 5 to 10 seconds has elapsed since the DeviceTaintRule was created.
+That should be long enough to propagate the new DeviceTaintRule to a running scheduler.
+After a restart, the kube-scheduler first waits for cache sync before scheduling pods.

 Reasons are not specified as part of the API because it's not required by the use cases and would restrict future changes unnecessarily.
 For example, `reason: Idle`